spamhaus/spamassassin-dqs/README.md

  * `check_sh_bodyuri_ns`
  This function scans the email body and looks for URLs; when one is found it takes the domain's authoritative nameservers IPs and checks them in SBL (beta, not used, but you are encouraged to try it).

+ * `check_sh_hostname`
+ This function extracts whole hostnames starting from URLs in the email body and is used to check them in the abused-legit component of DBL

  * `check_sh_crypto`
  This functions looks for cryptowallets in the email body and checks them in HBL.
 As of today, we support the following cryptos:
  	 - BTC